spacetelescope/hstaxe/docs/hstaxe/description.rst

-When reducing a dataset consisting of many individual exposures, it may be desirable to check the sky subtraction by co-adding all the sky-subtracted grism images (e.g. with the Astrodrizzle task).
+When reducing a dataset consisting of many individual exposures, it may be desirable to check the sky subtraction by co-adding all the sky-subtracted grism images (e.g., with the Astrodrizzle task).
 The co-added image also provides a way to quickly assess the quality of the background subtraction.
 Any deviations from zero in the mean background level of the combined image will also affect the spectra derived withthe aXe reduction.